 The FIAP Life Card is a credit card sized identification document for members.
 This card serves as an ID card and, unlike the now obsolete ‘Photographer’s Card’, carries a unique ID Number that will stay with you for life.
 Although having no status outside FIAP, the card can be very useful to show as a photographic credential.

 - Unless you already hold a FIAP Life Card, you will need to obtain one to make your first application for a distinction.
-The simplest way to do this is at the time you are asking to be registered for your first (or next) FIAP Distinction.
+You will therefore have to obtain your card BEFORE you can apply for a FIAP Distinction

 - If you are already the holder of a FIAP Life Card then, if you wish to have it updated (eg, after receiving a new distinction certificate) you can do so via the above process.
 In this case there is a charge of €25 plus postage and PayPal charges.

 - If a card requires replacement after being lost or stolen or requires amendment (eg, change of name) then the charge of €50 plus postage and PayPal charges will apply.

 - A FIAP Life Card can also be obtained via the above process without applying for a FIAP |Distinction

 Whilst the new process does not become compulsory until 01/01/2019, it is available now to obtain your new FIAP Life Card.

 As the date falls in the middle of the PAGB’s registration process for the 2019 batch of applications, and to avoid having two separate processes working at the same time, PAGB members seeking to register for distinctions applications this time round must use the new ‘on-line’ system for obtaining their FIAP Life Cards.

 (Revised July 2018)